 We did see someone tip here but apparently this isn’t common.

-It is the final day which has the exciting rapids with two at the very end which are so bumpy that 50% of people come out of their canoe.
+The final day has exciting rapids.
+There are two at the very end of the Whanganui River Journey which are so bumpy that 50% of people come out of their canoe.

 However, most of the faster rapids are narrow, meaning you can paddle to the side and avoid the worst of them if you want to (but then you’ll be missing out on some of the fun!).